LiamTyler/Photoshop/doc/iter2_designdocument.md

 ### Programming Tutorial: Adding a New Invert Filter to FlashPhoto

-1. Begin by creating an Invert Filter header file called invert_filter.h and place it in the include folder.
-Since the Invert Filter does not need a kernal, Invert Filter will inherit from the Simple Filter class.
-Filters need a constructor, destructor, an ApplyToColor method, and a name, as shown below.
+1. Begin by creating an InvertFilter header file called invert_filter.h and place it in the include folder.
+Since the InvertFilter does not need a kernal, InvertFilter will inherit from the SimpleFilter class.
+Apart from the usual constructor and destructor, filters need an ApplyToColor method and a name, as shown below.

     ###### include/invert_filter.h
       ```C++